 g.
-Proposed measures to reduce or control transportation impacts, if any:
+Proposed measures to reduce or control transportation impacts, if any: None proposed under this non-project proposal.

 15. Public Services

 a.
 Would the project result in an increased need for public services (for example: fire protection, police protection, health care, schools, other)?
 If so, generally describe.